smashdevcode/getting-started-with-aspnet-core/demos.md

 ## Tag Helpers

 TODO Setup file on the desktop or the talk repo???

+Tag Helpers enable server-side code to participate in creating and rendering HTML elements in Razor files.

+* An HTML-friendly development experience
+* A rich IntelliSense environment for creating HTML and Razor markup
+* A way to make you more productive and able to produce more robust, reliable, and maintainable code using information only available on the server

 Instead of using HTML helper methods, which aren't very friendly for people who aren't familiar with Razor, we can now use Tag Helpers.

 * Show form using HTML helpers
 * Show the same form with Tag Helpers

+## Custom Tag Helpers

 You can also create custom tag helpers